amateur80lvl/lxcex/book/ch7-plausible-deniability.md

 The script is self-explaining, you can add necessary functionality by your taste.

-I strongly recommend to overlap /root directory because you'll definitely need absolutely different SSH keys and you may want to keep your bash history, avoiding the risk to accidentally expose it.
+I strongly recommend to overlap /root directory because you'll definitely need absolutely different SSH keys and you may want to keep your bash history, avoiding the risk of accidental exposure.

-Also, you may want to overlap some files in /etc, but I strongly recommend avoid this.
+Also, you may want to overlap some files in /etc, but I strongly recommend not to do this.
 Personally, I overlap only /etc/hosts.

 ## Good luck